Codex Logo

 Every system exposes a way for external client applications to access data from the database server.
 When clients and servers are located either on different machines or on different cloud systems, the data is sent over the wire.
 Sending data over the wire between two systems requires that both sides of the exchange need to shake hands on two main things:

-- A wire protocol, which defines the format for exchanging messages between a database server and its clients.
+• Wire protocol: defines the format for exchanging messages between a database server and its clients.
 Many data systems roll their own wire protocol.

 How would a standard wire protocol support better connectivity in a composable data system?
 This one is for the data system developers and maintainers.
 Say you want to keep all the data in the exact same format throughout the journey from database to user, and you want to be sure that the returned data is columnar because 99% of your data sources are columnar.